Aaaaaggghhh!! How hard can it possibly be, to keep our homes basically clean?

 Starting the day with an empty dishwasher means stuff doesn’t pile up on the table, on the worktops and in the sink.

-SO when you need to cook, you’re just cooking.
+So when you need to cook, you’re just cooking and NOT clearing an Everest of dishes first.

 I put ours on last thing and empty it – half awake – every morning before breakfast.